Forres Academy - New School Build

 The LEIP funding criteria can be found here.

-The project Quantity Surveyors have compared the substructure costs between both the Roysvale and Lochyhill site options and based on the known site conditions, Lochyhill site is more expensive as it would require a piled foundation solution whereas Roysvale does not.
+The project Quantity Surveyors have compared the substructure costs between both the Roysvale and Lochyhill site options and based on the known site conditions, Lochyhill site is more expensive as it would require a piled foundation solution whereas Roysvale will only require localised ground improvement techniques.

 Both identified sites are of a similar size.
 The Roysvale/Ashgrove site option facilitates the use of the current Academy site for school and community use and is a slightly larger site.
 The intent for the final design of the school is that it is sympathetic to neighbouring properties and any design impacts will be the subject of the future planning approval process.